zainul-hassan01/steamnoodles-feedback-agent-zainulhassan/README.md

 =======
 Project Title - Automated Restaurant Feedback Agent SteamNoodles

 Prerequisites
  - Python 3.8+
  - Groq API key (Here I Gave My API Key....)
  * ...
 If You Want To Use Your Own API Key Kindly Replace Yur API Key In .env File ...

 Setup
  - git clone https://github.com/zainul-hassan01/steamnoodles-feedback-agent-zainulhassan.git
  - cd steamnoodles-feedback-agent-zainulhassan

-Install Dependencies
- - pip install -r requirements.txt

 Run and Use The System
  - Clone The Repository

  - *** AFTER YOU CLONE.........
 Please Make Sure You Have .env File....
 IF Not Please Create a .env File and ADD THIS LINE "GROQ_API_KEY=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" IN .env FILE....
  - Please Note Above API KEY IS MY API KEY IF IT IS NOT WORKING WHILE YOU TESTING KINDLY REPLACE YOUR GROQ API KEY.....

+ - Create Python Virtual Environment & Activate IT...

- - Install The Needed Dependencies
+ - Install The Needed Dependencies By This Command "pip install -r requirements.txt"

  - Run The System By This Command "python steam_noodles.py"

  - After Run You Will See Some of Options In That Select Your Option
    1. To Add a New Review
    2. To View The Recent Reviews